-[104.
-FOREST SOILS.
+104. Forest Soils.
 Fall term.
 Credit two hours.
 Given in alternate years.
-Prerequisite, course 1 and Botany 31.
-Time and place to be arranged.
-Occasional field trips.
-Associate Professor STONE.]
-Not given in 1959-1960.
+Prerequisites, Course 1 and Botany 31.
+Lectures, T Th 8.
+Warren 160.
+Occasional field trips to be arranged.
+Associate Professor Stone.

 Ecology of forest soils and principles of forest-soil management, including biology, and relation to soil development and hydrology.
 An informal three- or four-day field trip through the Adirondack region is made prior to registration for the fall term; attendance is urged although not required.
 Consult instructor for details.